 Are you or a loved one struggling with symptoms of Moral Scrupulosity OCD and looking for help?
-Lauren uses Cognitive Behavioral Therapy, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those with Moral Scrupulosity.
-You can learn more about the treatments and services she provides here.
+Therapists at the Center for the Obsessive Mind use Cognitive Behavioral Therapy, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those with Moral Scrupulosity.
+You can learn more about the treatments and services we provide here.

-Lauren provides therapy for Moral Scrupulosity OCD in the state of Utah.
-Since she provides online treatment, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer therapy for Moral Scrupulosity OCD in the state of Utah.
+Since we provides online treatment, we works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers treatment for Moral Scrupulosity OCD online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for Moral Scrupulosity OCD online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Lauren also practices teletherapy in Arizona.
-If you’re seeking help with your fears in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized therapy for Moral Scrupulosity OCD online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer specialized therapy for Moral Scrupulosity OCD online across the Grand Canyon State.

-In addition to all of the locations previously listed, Lauren offers teletherapy for Moral Scrupulosity OCD to a number of countries internationally.
-You can learn
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for Moral Scrupulosity OCD to a number of countries internationally.

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy is appropriate for your needs.
 You can reach out here to learn more.